Pizzaman787/OperatingSimulator/README.md

--Semaphores, including the critical section, use busy waiting -Created in C and C++ (Only properly tested on linux systems (Ubuntu 20.04LTS)) -Only supports templates that have lines and names less than 1024 characters -The Process class acts as a PCB
+-Semaphores, including the critical section, use busy waiting -Created in C and C++ (Only properly tested on linux systems (Ubuntu 20.04LTS)) -Only supports templates that have lines and names less than 1024 characters -Only supports input in the file that is less than 1024 characters or less -The Process class acts as a PCB